-Antarctica, Ernest Shackleton, exhibition, London, photography, Robert Falcon Scott, The Heart of the Great Alone, The Heart of the Great Alone: Scott Shackleton and Antarctic Photography, The Queen's Gallery
+Antarctica, Ernest Shackleton, exhibition, London, photography, Queen's Gallery, Robert Falcon Scott, The Heart of the Great Alone, The Heart of the Great Alone: Scott Shackleton and Antarctic Photography

 This year, 2012, marks the 100th anniversary of Robert F. Scott’s ill-fated expedition to the South Pole.
 For those who are unaware, Scott and four companions reached the Pole on 17th January – having been beaten by the Norwegian, Amundsen, and his team a little over a month before – and died three months later on their way back to their base camp.
 To mark the occasion, an exhibition of Antarctic photography is taking place in The Queen’s Gallery, Buckingham Palace, London.
 This exhibition includes photographs from Scott’s expedition (known as the ‘Terra Nova’) and Ernest Shackleton’s ‘Endurance’ expedition of 1914-17.